Compiled by Wilfrid Keller

 This entails the following frequencies fm":

-To solve the extended Sierpiński problem, the most demanding of the three posed problems, would require the elimination of 23 candidates k < 271129, of which 9 are prime (see above) and 14 are composite.
+To solve the extended Sierpiński problem, the most demanding of the three posed problems, would require the elimination of 22 candidates k < 271129, of which 9 are prime (look at the top of this page) and 13 are composite.
 The latter include k = 21181, 24737, 55459 from the original Sierpiński problem.

 For more information see the Sierpinski number page in Chris Caldwell's Glossary.